HI gas content of SDSS galaxies revealed by ALFALFA: implications for the mass-metallicity relation and the environmental dependence of HI in the local Universe: Conclusion

 Furthermore, the HI excess also depends on the large-scale overdensity environmental.
-Using the red galaxy overdensity $\dred$ as a measure of the large-scale environment, we demonstrate that there exists a weak anti-correlation between HI excess and $\dred$ in the SDSS-ALFALFA joint sample.
-From the dependence of detection rate and HI excess on $\dred$, we infer the cross-correlation coefficient $\rho_{cc}$ between the two quantities to be $-0.18$.
+Using the red galaxy overdensity $\dred$ as a measure of the large-scale environment, I demonstrate that there exists a weak anti-correlation between HI excess and $\dred$ in the SDSS-ALFALFA joint sample.
+From the dependence of detection rate and HI excess on $\dred$, I infer the cross-correlation coefficient $\rho_{cc}$ between the two quantities to be $-0.18$.
 The $\rho_{cc}{=}-0.18$ model also successfully reproduces the dependence of HI clustering on $\fgas$.
-We believe this anti-correlation can be largely explained by the ram pressure and tidal stripping of HI gas discs in cluster environments~\citep[but see][]{wang2018}.
+I believe this anti-correlation can be largely explained by the ram pressure and tidal stripping of HI gas discs in cluster environments~\citep[but see][]{wang2018}.

-With the advent of exciting HI surveys like the Square Kilometer Array~\citep[SKA;][]{maartens2015} and the Five-hundred-meter Aperture Spherical Telescope~\citep[FAST;][]{nan2011}, the HI sky will be observed to a much higher depth within a significantly larger volume than ALFALFA.
-Our method will provide a viable path to the synergy between the next-generation HI surveys and upcoming optical surveys, e.g., the Bright Galaxy Survey program within the Dark Energy Spectroscopic Instrument~\cite[DESI;][]{desi2016}.
+Currently, ALFALFA is the only extragalactic HI survey of a cosmological volume~\citep{avila2018}.
+However, with the advent of exciting HI surveys like the Square Kilometer Array~\citep[SKA;][]{maartens2015} and the Five-hundred-meter Aperture Spherical Telescope~\citep[FAST;][]{nan2011}, the HI sky will be observed to a much higher depth within a significantly larger volume than ALFALFA.
+In particular, FAST will conduct the Commensal Radio Astronomy FasT Survey~\citep[CRAFTS]{zhang2019}, a drift scan survey of ${\sim}600000$ HI sources across $20000$ deg$^2$ sky up to $z{=}0.35$.
+My method will provide a viable path to the synergy between the next-generation HI surveys like CRAFTS and upcoming optical surveys, e.g., the Bright Galaxy Survey program within the Dark Energy Spectroscopic Instrument~\cite[DESI;][]{desi2016}.
 In particular, we expect the method to provide valuable insight into the evolution of HI gas and metallicity in cluster environments~\citep{peng2014, li2018} and the dependence of HI on large-scale tidal environments~\citep{liao2018, alam2018}.